sdv-dev/RDT/CONTRIBUTING.rst

    Quality tests      Yes        The output data quality is acceptable.
    Clean Repository   Yes        There are no unexpected changes in the repository.

-   ERROR: The Pull Request can not be made!
+   SUCCESS: The Pull Request can be made!
-   Fix the reported errors and try again.
+   You can now commit all your changes, push to GitHub and create a Pull Request.

-   False
+   True

 Once you have done everything above, you can create a PR.
 Do this by following the steps in the `Pull Request Guidelines`_ section.
 Review and fill out the checklist in the PR template to ensure